The PsyCare Ireland Core Team

 Psychotherapist & Chairperson

-Maria Langan is a Registered General Nurse.
-Irish, based in London, she has forged a career in critical care.
-After a decade spent in the intensive care unit, she currently works in Critical Care Outreach, providing life saving intervention to patients needing intensive care support, while supporting those discharged from the ICU with complex rehabilitation needs and Post Intensive Care Syndrome (PICS).
-She has a special interest in the impact of delirium.
+Maria is a Registered General Nurse.
+Irish, based in London, she has forged a career in critical care over the last decade, both in the intensive care unit and in critical care outreach services, providing life saving intervention to patients needing intensive care support, while supporting those discharged from the ICU with complex rehabilitation needs and Post Intensive Care Syndrome (PICS).

 Nurse & Member of Psycare UK